Skip to content

 The genuine electrical safety questions about plug-in solar in the UK — and the honest answers.
 We cover UK ring circuits, anti-islanding, RCD types, and exactly what to check before you plug anything in.

 "Is it safe?" is the first question most people ask about plug-in balcony solar — and it deserves a proper answer, not a PR-polished reassurance.
-The honest answer is: for most UK homes with modern electrical installations and certified equipment, yes, it is safe.
-But there are specific things worth checking, and there are real risks from buying cheap, uncertified equipment.
+The honest answer is: for most UK homes with modern electrical installations and a device built to the government's Interim Product Specification, yes, it is safe.
+But there are specific things worth checking, and there are real risks from buying cheap, unverified equipment.

 This guide explains the actual safety questions — not the hypothetical worst cases, but the real engineering considerations — and tells you what to do about each one.